OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 **Bazaar**
   We use Bazaar for version control.
 You'll need it to access the OpenMDAO source repository.
 Installers for various platforms can be found `here`__.

 .. __: http://wiki.bazaar.canonical.com/Download

 **C/C++ and Fortran Compilers**
   Certain packages used in OpenMDAO contain Python extensions, meaning that they contain non-Python source code that must be compiled.
 Packages currently in use require either C/C++ or Fortran compilers.

   - *Linux*:

     - *gcc*

     - *gfortran*

       If they are not already on your system, they should be easily installable using your package manager.

   - *OS X*:

     - *gcc*

-        Is available as part of
-        *Xcode*, which can be found on the OS X distribution disks but typically is not installed by default.
+      Is available as part of *Xcode*, which can be found on the OS X distribution disks but typically is not installed by default.
 You can also download gcc and install it from source, although this is more prone to installation problems.

     - *gfortran*

       Binaries for gfortran are available `here <http://gcc.gnu.org/wiki/GFortranBinaries#MacOS>`_.

   - *Windows*:

     - *Visual C++ 2008*

-        The Express version is what we use, but others (Professional, Standard) should work too.
+      We uses the Express version, but others (Professional, Standard) should work too.

     - *mingw32*   (for FORTRAN)

       Make sure to put the *bin* directory of the mingw32 install in your path.
       You can find mingw32 `here`__.

 .. __: http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer/MinGW%205.1.6/MinGW-5.1.6.exe/download